Memeterr/Szakdoga-Info-Bsc-2021/README.md

 ## TODO

+* in the function show, query the devices with the dashboard id and then pass it to the view

 * on show.blade.php -> canvas needs to hide the upload file button
 	* canvas needs to check if upload button should show